magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 *  Developers can now configure the limit on the size of arrays accepted by {{ site.data.var.ee }} RESTful endpoints on a per-endpoint basis.
 See [API security](https://devdocs.magento.com/guides/v2.4/get-started/api-security.html). <!--- AC-465-->

 *  Added mechanisms for limiting the size and number of resources that a user can request through a web API on a system-wide basis, and for overriding the defaults on individual modules.
+This resolves the issue addressed by `MC-43048__set_rate_limits__2.4.3.patch`.
 See [API security](https://devdocs.magento.com/guides/v2.4/get-started/api-security.html). <!--- AC-1120-->

 ### Platform enhancements